mikulash/ExpensesManagerClientServer/ExpensesManager.Server/readme.md

    Manages data access and persistence.
    Encapsulates the logic required to query, save, and update data.
    Abstracts the data access details, making it easier to swap out data storage implementations if needed.

+## DB seeding

+on first run, the db will be seeded with one user, his default categories, some incomes and expenses

 ## how to